alomj/SelfAssessment/Skills/JavaScript.md

   - break: 🖐️ used
   - continue: 🖐️ used
   - import: 👂 heard
-  - export 👂 heard
+  - export: 👂 heard
   - label
-  - try..catch
+  - try..catch 👂 heard
   - switch: 🖐️ used
   - class 🖐️ used
   - new Error